Narappa

-Narappa is a 2021 Indian Telugu-language period action drama film directed by Srikanth Addala.
+Narappa is a 2021 Indian Telugu-language period action drama film written and directed by Srikanth Addala.
 It is remake of Vetrimaaran's Tamil-language film Asuran (2019) which is itself based on the novel Vekkai by Poomani.
 The film is produced by D. Suresh Babu and Kalaipuli S. Thanu under their respective banners Suresh Productions and V Creations.
-The film stars Venkatesh, Priyamani, Karthik Rathnam, and Rakhi, while Nassar, Rao Ramesh, Rajeev Kanakala, Brahmaji, Ammu Abhirami, and Karthik Rathnam plays the other important supporting roles.
+The film stars Venkatesh, Priyamani, Karthik Rathnam, and Vasishta N. Simha, while Nassar, Rao Ramesh, Rajeev Kanakala, Brahmaji, Ammu Abhirami, Aadukalam Naren and Karthik Rathnam plays the other important supporting roles.

 Mani Sharma composed the film's music while cinematography and editing are performed by Shyam K. Naidu and Marthand K. Venkatesh respectively.
 Principal photography of the film started in January 2020 and was shot in Andhra Pradesh, Tamil Nadu and Telangana.
 Narappa premiered on 20 July 2021 on Amazon Prime Video.

 Plot

 In the 1980s Anantapur district, a man and a boy are trekking across a river, carrying homemade bombs.
 In another part of the village, a woman, a man, and a young girl are also hiding from the police.

 The narrator reveals in a flashback that the man is Narappa and the boy is his son Seenappa.
 The woman, man, and child are Narappa's wife, Sundaramma, her brother Basavaiah and daughter Bujjamma.
 They also had an older son called Munikanna.
 They are a family of farmers living in Ramasagaram.
 Narappa has a close relationship with his older son but is distant, almost abusive with Seenappa.
 Narappa is from a family of farmers.

 Panduswamy is a landlord from Vadakoor (lit. northern village), who plans a cement factory with his youngest son Doraswamy and they need Narappa's 3 acres of land, to which the family is against selling, especially Munikanna.
 One day Sundaramma is attacked by Panduswamy's son Rangababu, to which Munikanna retaliates by severely injuring him and gets imprisoned.
-Consequently, Narappa pleads with Panduswamy to get Munikanna released, and he asks Narappa to prostrate before every male resident of the landlord's village as atonement.
-Being cognizant of it, Munikanna beats Panduswamy with a slipper.
-As revenge, Panduswamy's henchmen, led by a hunter Gampanna, behead Munikanna.
+Consequently, Narappa pleads with Panduswamy to get Munikanna released, and he asks Narappa to prostrate before every male resident of the landlord's village as atonement, to reinforce the caste pride of Panduswamy.
+Once released, Munikanna comes to know of this event and in rage, Munikanna beats Panduswamy with a slipper.
+As revenge, Panduswamy orders his henchmen, led by a hunter Gampanna to kill Munikanna.
+They behead Munikanna and his nude headless body is dumped in the village.
 Sundaramma is heartbroken, and after a year, Seenappa is compelled to kill Panduswamy in revenge.
 Narappa witnesses the attack, and flees with his family.
+He takes Seenappa along with him and asks Basavaiah to flee with Sundaramma and daughter Bujjamma.

 The film returns to the present.
-Gampanna is ordered by Doraswamy & Rangababu to find the pair.
+Gampanna is ordered by Doraswamy & Rangababu to find Narappa and Seenappa.
 He tracks them down, and almost kills Seenappa.
 Narappa defeats them all and when they recover, Narappa explains why he spared their lives.